 Use the Pronto app to explore all of your options for your next travel nursing adventure.

 What Are the Requirements to Become a Traveling Triage Nurse?

 If you are just beginning your career search and are looking into triage travel nursing, the first step is the same as it is for any nursing position — become a registered nurse.

 You will need to graduate from an accredited nursing program with either an associate’s degree or a bachelor’s degree in nursing.

 Depending on which path you choose, your schooling may take 2-4 years.

 Step #2: Pass the NCLEX-RN

-You have graduated from nursing school, and that means you are one step closer to becoming a triage travel nurse.
+Once you have graduated from nursing school, you are one step closer to becoming a triage travel nurse.

 The next step — pass the National Council Licensure Examination (NCLEX-RN).